Pyomo/pyomo/doc/OnlineDocs/contribution_guide.rst

        def test_import(self):
            import pyomo.devel.example_package

-Tests for contributed packages are run alongside the rest of the Pyomo test suite and must not require optional dependencies unless those dependencies are properly declared and tests are appropriately marked.
+Tests for contributed packages are run as part of the Pyomo test suite and must not have an unconditional import of optional dependencies.
+Tests that exercise functionality requiring optional dependencies must be properly guarded (e.g., with ``@unittest.skipIf()`` / ``@unittest.skipUnless()``).
+Pyomo provides a standard tool for supporting the delayed import of optional dependencies (see :py:`attempt_import()`) as well as a central location for importing many common optional dependencies (see :py:mod:`pyomo.common.dependencies`).
 For example, tests that require ``numpy`` may be marked using the Pyomo test harness as follows::

-   import pyomo.common.unittest as unittest from pyomo.common.dependencies import numpy_available
+   import pyomo.common.unittest as unittest from pyomo.common.dependencies import numpy as np, numpy_available

    @unittest.skipIf(not numpy_available, "NumPy is not available")
    class TestExampleWithNumpy(unittest.TestCase):
        def test_numpy_functionality(self):
-           import numpy as np
            a = np.array([1, 2, 3])
            self.assertEqual(a.sum(), 6)